 The Nintendo Switch Lite is fairly affordable at $199 US (£199.99 UK /$329.95 AU) for the console alone.
 And you have a choice of four colors to pick from: grey, coral, yellow, and a rather fetching turquoise.

-However, both the Switch and Switch Lite have become a bit harder to track down these days due to more people picking up Nintendo's console to stay busy while stuck at home.
+However, both the Switch and Switch Lite have become a bit harder to track down these days due to more people picking up Nintendo's console to stay busy while stuck at home, even more so now we're entering the holiday gift-buying period.
 Be sure to read our guide on where to buy Nintendo Switch for the latest availability.

 Nintendo Switch Lite design